 Since the late summer of 2008, operating conditions for the WFP appear to have worsened.
 The North Korean government reportedly has not allowed the U.N. agency to fully implement parts of its WFP agreement.
 In particular, the Bush Administration has had disagreements with Pyongyang over the number of Korean speakers and Americans allowed in the country.
-Due in part to these difficulties, the United States has not sent a shipment of food to the WFP's North Korea appeal since August.
-In remarks reported in the Washington Post, WFP Asia director Tony Banbury said that North Koreans "are fulfilling their obligations," but that the WFP's North Korea program was running short of food.
-The NGO program reportedly continues to operate smoothly.
+Due in part to these difficulties, the United States has not sent a shipment of food to the WFP's North Korea appeal since August 2008.
+In remarks reported in the Washington Post that appeared to indicate a disagreement between the WFP and the Bush Administration, WFP Asia director Tony Banbury said that North Koreans "are fulfilling their obligations," but that the WFP's North Korea program was running short of food.
+55 As of early March 2009, WFP had received less than 5% of the donations needed to reach its targets for its 2008-2009 North Korea appeal.
+On March 5, the WFP announced it was scaling back its program to "a core minimum" that would allow the organization to rapidly expand its operations if it receives more donations in the future.
+The announcement stated that the WFP was feeding incomplete rations to only 2 million of the 6.2 million people it had originally targeted.
+56